 Tests were done on Bauxite samples to determine the permeability so that when the samples were shipped from the source to the intended destination, the cargo would not be top heavy as it would capsize the vessel during rough weather.
 Unconventional permeability apparatus catering to specimen measurements of 240mm diameter by 1m height was fabricated specifically for this project.

 Innovations over the years

 Rowe Cell tests up to 2500 kPa vertical stress.

-Simple Shear Tests with back pressure for saturation up to 500 kPa, normal stress up to 900 kPa (effective stress 400 kPa).
+Simple Shear Tests with back pressure to aid saturation process to 200 kPa and normal stress up to 2000 kPa

 Measurement of axial strain with accuracy of + 2 microns thus delivering qualitative test results for CRS consolidation and other triaxial tests.